DanielThomas/oh-your-dotfiles/README.md

 Installation steps during bootstrap can be handled in several ways:

 - `install.sh`: An installation shellscript
-- `install.homebrew`: A list of Homebrew formulas to install
+- `install.homebrew`: A list of Homebrew formulas to install.
+Use `install.linuxbrew` for Linux
 - `install.homebrew-cask`: A list of Homebrew casks to install
 - `install.homebrew-tap`: A list of Homebrew taps
 - `install.mas`: A list of App Store apps to install